 Back in 2010 Bitcoin was still in its infancy and only known to a handful of cypherpunks who were mining bulks of without being able to do much with it yet.
 The white paper was released in 2008 and the first block was mined on 3-January-2009 but still, in 2010 there was no use case for it in the physical world and no merchants were accepting it yet.

 This was about to change and one bold action was all it was needed.

-On May 18th 2010 a user on Bitcointalk (the early forum for crypto enthusiasts) known as Laszlo, made an offer to pay 10 000 Bitcoins for a couple of pizzas, just to be able to say that he bought something with Bitcoin. (see original post below)
+On May 18th 2010 a user on Bitcointalk (the early forum for crypto enthusiasts) known as Laszlo Hanyecz, made an offer to pay 10 000 Bitcoin for a couple of pizzas, just to be able to say that he bought something with Bitcoin. (see original post below)

 After a few days of deliberation on the forum someone agreed to take him on his offer.
 The trade happened and on 22nd May 2010 Laszlo posted this, confirming that the first-ever transaction of Bitcoin for physical goods has been successful.